 As this process is continued through steps 0 to 9 it is possible to see the convolution plot emerging:

-Figure 9 Convolution at t = 9 showing a maximum value at t = 7
+Convolution at t = 9 showing a maximum value at t = 7

 Although rather crude, the histograms show the convolution process in discrete format.
 Reverting to the continuous format, the peak value of the convolution can be taken as the effective intensity value.

-Figure 10 Continuous graph of flash profile I(t) and convolution product
+Continuous graph of flash profile I(t) and convolution product